pchoi-edr/Platform-SalientData-WebAPI-DOCS/submit-salient-data.md

       },
     }

+`Because we are working with RESTful API's, all salient data, whether xml or JSON must be stringified before submitting.`

 Apollo Client has several dependencies , which includes the `graphql-tag`

 In the client, the following code would be used.